Should You Write Your Website Content For Humans, or Robots?

 We sell custom massage tables.
 Our custom massage tables are made in Canada.
 If you’d like to purchase a custom massage table, please contact our custom massage table experts.
 Our custom massage table specialists look forward to hearing from you.

-Google isn’t stupid.
-Once it recognizes you’re using this trick, you’ll be penalized with a lower ranking.
+Second, Google isn’t stupid.
+Once it recognizes you’re using this trick and just publishing content for the sake of having content, you’ll be punished with a lower ranking.

 In other words, only use keywords in your website’s content when it makes the most sense to use them.